-A Myer’s Cocktail is a combination of vitamins and electrolytes given intravenously in high therapeutic doses.
+A Myer’s Cocktail is a combination of vitamins and minerals given intravenously in high therapeutic doses.
 Intravenous administration of nutrients can achieve blood levels of nutrients that are not obtainable with oral, or even intramuscular (IM), administration, which has shown beneficial effects in people with fibromyalgia and chronic fatigue.

 The name came from the late doctor John Myers who pioneered the use of these I.V. vitamins in this combination.
 There can be slight variations in the number and quantity of vitamins used.
 The formulation that we use has Magnesium Chloride, Calcium Gluconate, B-Complex, Vitamin C, Dex-panthenol, and Pyridoxine.

 Myer’s Cocktails has become a very popular treatment for patients in our clinic.

 1. Patients who come to us very ill, especially those that have been having chronic bowel issues and malabsorption.
 They often have a deficiency in necessary vitamins and minerals.
 Blood work will often show normal levels; however, at a cellular level patients can have severe deficiencies.
 For patients who are run down or ill typically we recommend doing a Myer’s Cocktail every 7-10 days for 3-4 times in order to restore their nutrient levels.
 We then recommend that patients follow their intuition; they can usually tell when they need another cocktail shot.
 It is common for patients to do one every month or two until they feel like they are back on track.
 Thereafter, one shot every 3-4 months for maintenance, or on an as-needed basis if starting to feel run down, fatigued, or start to get upper-respiratory infections.